-Thick growths of most or lichen must be removed first by scraping out the joints and then treating the area with a most killer such as anti-most paving cleaner.
-Anti-most is designed to remove most, lichens and algae.
+Thick growths of moss or lichen must be removed first by scraping out the joints and then treating the area with a moss killer such as anti-moss paving cleaner.
+Anti-moss is designed to remove moss, lichens and algae.
 It is best applied in dry weather.
 After being applied it will take a few days to be fully effective.
-Once the most and lichens have been killed, they can easily be brushed off.
-Anti-most also leaves a residue in the sand joint which will help reduce the likelihood of re-growth.
+Once the moss and lichens have been killed. they can easily be brushed off.
+Anti-moss also leaves a residue in the sand joint which will help reduce the likelihood of re-growth.
 The manufacturer's instructions should always be followed when using any cleaning agent.